 By Raphael Verma on 1/31/17 1:41 PM

 Alright friends, it’s time to get serious.
-In 2017 we have gone over how to send sales emails and what tools you can use to aid you in your sales endeavors, and now is the time to venture into a new territory - “How to Prepare For a Sales Interview.”
+In our blog we have gone over how to send sales emails and what tools you can use to aid you in your sales endeavors, and now is the time to venture into a new territory - “How to Prepare For a Sales Interview.”
 We at LiiD want you to excel as a salesperson, which is why we want to do everything we can to help you out!
 Let’s go!

 - 76% of applications are ignored due to an unprofessional email address